-If you read yesterday’s post, you might remember me rambling on about how your list and offer are more important than the copy in direct marketing.
+If you read yesterday’s post, you might remember me rambling about how your list and offer are more important than the copy in direct marketing.

 Sure enough, I was analyzing an online sales letter control for a pain relief supplement this morning and found lots of room for improvement in the offer.

 Now, this sales letter was produced by one of the biggest direct marketers in the alternative health industry.
 They’re a smart company and have some of the best copywriters in the US on their books.
 But for whatever reason—in my not so humble opinion—the offer in this particular ad was weak.